Sweden Plan your studies

 Programms in English

-Nearly 1 240 programmes at bachelor’s and master’s level are offered in English in Sweden.
+Nearly 150 bachelor programmes and over 1000 master progrmmes are taught in English in Sweden.

 Higher education in Sweden comprises mainly public universities and colleges.
 There are only few private universities.